charangajjala/AWS_Notes/AWS_Developer_Associate/EC2_Service/EC2_Storage.md

 - AMI are a customization of an EC2 instance
 - You add your own software, configuration, operating system, monitoring…
 - Faster boot / configuration time because all your software is pre-packaged
-- AMI are built for a specific region (and can be copied across regions)
+- AMIs are built for a specific AWS Region, they're unique for each AWS Region.
+You can't launch an EC2 instance using an AMI in another AWS Region, but you can copy the AMI to the target AWS Region and then use it to create your EC2 instances.
 - You can launch EC2 instances from:
   - A Public AMI: AWS provided
   - Your own AMI: you make and maintain them yourself